-How profitable a bank is affects its safety and soundness.
-Earnings can be retained by the bank, boosting its capital buffer, or be used to deal with problematic loans, potentially making the bank more resilient in times of trouble.
-Obviously, banks that are losing money are less able to do those things.
+How profitable a bank is affects its long-term survivability.
+A bank can retain its earnings, expanding its capital cushion, or use them to deal with problematic loans, likely making the bank more resilient in tough times.
+Losses, on the other hand, take away from a bank's ability to do those things.

-Return on equity, calculated by dividing net income (profit, basically) by total equity, is one important way to measure a bank's earnings.
-The most recent annualized quarterly return on equity for Citizens Community Federal National Association was 7.13 percent, below the national average of 9.28 percent.
+Return on equity, calculated by dividing net income (profit, essentially) by the total amount of equity, is one important way to measure a bank's earnings.
+The most recent annualized quarterly return on equity for Citizens Community Federal National Association was 5.73 percent, below the national average of 8.10 percent.

-For the twelve months ended June 30, 2017, the bank earned net income of $2.5 million on total equity of $72.5 million.
-The bank reported an annualized return on average assets, or ROA, of 0.76 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.14 percent.
+The bank reported net income of $4.7 million on total equity of $98.6 million for the twelve months ended December 31, 2017.
+The bank had an annualized return on average assets, or ROA, of 0.60 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.